An implicit large-eddy simulation perspective on the flow over periodic hills: Periodic hills case

 The accuracy of the reattachment point is a good indicator of the accuracy of the simulation at the near-wall region.
-However, the turbulent and unsteady nature of the flow leads to a low frequency oscillation of the reattachment point, making it difficult to accurately determine \cite{Manhart2011}.
-It is usually obtained as the location on the channel flow where $u$ changes direction (the flow stops reversing within the recirculation bubble and reattaches, flowing forward) \cite{Rapp2009}, or the location on the channel floor where the wall shear stress is zero \cite{Hickel2008}.
+However, the turbulent and unsteady nature of the flow leads to a low frequency oscillation of the reattachment point, making it difficult to accurately determine \citep{Manhart2011}.
+It is usually obtained as the location on the channel flow where $u$ changes direction (the flow stops reversing within the recirculation bubble and reattaches, flowing forward) \citep{Rapp2009}, or the location on the channel floor where the wall shear stress is zero \citep{Hickel2008}.

-Large eddies originate from the separated shear layer and are apparent as large longitudinal rolls on the windward side of the second hill \cite{Chaouat2013}.
+Large eddies originate from the separated shear layer and are apparent as large longitudinal rolls on the windward side of the second hill \citep{Chaouat2013}.
 These are due to the Kelvin-Helmholtz effect; the difference in shear stress through the fluid lead to a rotational effect and result in vortex rolls.
 These elongated vortices are often less than $h$ in diameter, but being able to model these large 3D structures indicates the need to have sufficient spanwise resolution in a simulation.

 Fluctuations are observed in the $z$ direction on the windward side of the second hill.
-This is attributed to the "splattering" effect.
+This is attributed to the ``splattering" effect.
 Eddies, including the larger Kelvin-Helmholtz eddies, are transported by convection towards the second hill.
-These eddies are compressed by the presence of the second hill, and as they can no longer continue motion in the x direction, they "splatter" outwards.
-This is much more noticeable in the z direction than in the y direction as the bulk flow at this location has a significant y-component as it accelerates up and over the second hill \cite{Frohlich2005}.
-This effect is indicative of a more accurate simulation, since the eddies are transported, compressed by the subsequent hill, and "splat": a phenomenon that RANS simulations are unable to model \cite{Frohlich2005}.
+These eddies are compressed by the presence of the second hill, and as they can no longer continue motion in the x direction, they ``splatter" outwards.
+This is much more noticeable in the $z$ direction than in the $y$ direction as the bulk flow at this location has a significant $y$-component as it accelerates up and over the second hill \citep{Frohlich2005}.